Editorial · PetScored desk · May 15, 2026

 On 2026-05-15, we updated Wellness’s brand record to reflect the sale.
 The ownsPrimaryManufacturing signal flipped from unknown to verified_false, with the Lincoln International transaction announcement as the cited source and a 2026-05-15 capture date.
 The brand’s transparency-at-a-glance card now shows a red ✗ on that tile, with the plain-English note: “Brand contracts production to a third-party co-packer.”

-Notably, we did not lower Wellness’s composite scorecard ratings by fiat.
-The Brand Trust sub-score is computed from the eleven verified signals; flipping one signal from unknown to verified_false is mathematically not the same as flipping it from verified_true to verified_false.
+What we did not do is yank Wellness’s composite scorecard ratings down by hand.
+The Brand Trust sub-score is computed from the eleven verified signals, and flipping one signal from unknown to verified_false is mathematically not the same as flipping it from verified_true to verified_false.
+In plain terms, we were never giving Wellness full credit for this signal, so losing it is a nudge, not a cliff.
 The result is a small downward pressure on Wellness trust scores, surfaced honestly.
 Nothing dramatic.

 What other rating sites still say

+If you go looking for a second opinion, expect to find the old answer.
 We checked the four most-trafficked dog food rating destinations in the U.S. as of May 2026.
 None of their Wellness brand pages reflected the Mishawaka sale.
 Wellness’s own corporate FAQ continues to describe Mishawaka as a Wellness facility.
-This is not anyone scheming — it’s the normal lag in a category where brand data is hand-maintained and acquisitions don’t make headlines.
+We do not read that as anyone scheming.
+It looks like the normal lag in a category where brand data is hand-maintained and acquisitions don’t make headlines.

-The takeaway isn’t that other sites are wrong on purpose.
+So the takeaway isn’t that other sites are wrong on purpose.
 It’s that brand transparency claims age fast, and a rating site has to be willing to flip a brand’s rating downward when the underlying facts change.
-That’s the part the ecosystem rarely does.
+That’s the part the ecosystem rarely does, and it’s the part that matters to you when the facts move.

 What this changes about feeding Wellness

 The change is in the brand’s answer to a specific WSAVA question, not in what’s in the bag.
-If you’ve been buying Wellness specifically because they own their plants, that reason no longer applies.
-If you’ve been buying Wellness for the recipes, ingredient sourcing, or feeding-trial discipline, those remain.
+So sort yourself into one of two camps.
+If you’ve been buying Wellness specifically because they own their plants, that reason no longer applies, and it’s fair to reconsider.
+If you’ve been buying Wellness for the recipes, ingredient sourcing, or feeding-trial discipline, those all remain, and you can keep buying with a clear head.

 - The PetScored desk.
 See the full brand record at /brands/wellness.